Live Performances Index

 Set: unknown.

-Set: I Feel Alright, Born To Kill, Fan Club, Neat Neat Neat, Sick of Being Sick, Stretcher Case, Help, New Rose, Stab Your Back, So Messed Up, Fish.
+Set: I Feel Alright, Born To Kill, Fan Club, Neat Neat Neat, Sick of Being Sick, Stretcher Case, Help, New Rose, Stab Your Back, So Messed Up. encore - Fish.

-Set: I Feel Alright, Born To Kill, Fan Club, Neat Neat Neat, Sick of Being Sick, Stretcher Case, Help, New Rose, So Messed Up, Fish.
+Set: I Feel Alright, Born To Kill, Fan Club, Neat Neat Neat, Sick of Being Sick, Stretcher Case, Help, New Rose, Stab Your Back, So Messed Up. encore - Fish.

 Set: unknown.